-Based on proposals developed by Liz Lake Associates in conjunction with its partners, the Strategic Open Space habitats along with new wetland, wild flower grassland and woodland habitats associated with the residential area, will be managed in accordance with a Biodiversity Management Plan, to ensure that their wildlife interests are conserved and optimised in the long term.
+As a result of discussions with the team and environmental consultees the scheme evolved to incorporate the retention and enhancement of a substantial portion of the former golf course as a Strategic Open Space.
+This will be managed as wildlife habitat and informal recreational land; it will also deflect potential user conflict from the sensitive estuarine habitats nearby and their inhabiting bird populations of international importance.
+The Strategic Open Space habitats along contains new wetland, wild flower grassland and woodland habitats.
+These areas will be managed in accordance with a Biodiversity Management Plan, to ensure that their wildlife interests are conserved and optimised in the long term.
 Following scheme approval, Liz Lake Associates was retained to supervise a programme of protected species mitigation and to ensure that all planning conditions relating to ecology have been addressed and fully integrated into the design proposals, in liaison with the local planning authority.